tvrenamer/tvrenamer/README.md

 ## Running in debug mode
 If the application crashes it helps us greatly if you can provide us a stacktrace of what went wrong.
 In order to do this, you just need to run the application in the terminal, then copy the output into [a new bug report](https://github.com/tvrenamer/tvrenamer/issues/new).

-If the application doesn't start with a java error, [ensure that your JAVA_HOME environment variable is set correctly](http://www.oracle.com/technology/sample_code/tech/java/sqlj_jdbc/files/9i_jdbc/EnvSetup.html).
+If the application fails to start due to a java error, [ensure that your JAVA_HOME environment variable is set correctly](http://www.oracle.com/technology/sample_code/tech/java/sqlj_jdbc/files/9i_jdbc/EnvSetup.html).

   * On Windows:
     1. Open the Windows Command Prompt (Windows + r, then type `cmd` and push enter)